aneasystone/github-trending/README.md

 ## Go

+* 【2023-05-19】[loft-sh / devpod](https://github.com/loft-sh/devpod) - Spin up dev environments in any infra.
+Dev-environments-as-code like Terraform but for dev environments.
+Like Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just on localhost docker.
+* 【2023-05-19】[darkr4y / geacon](https://github.com/darkr4y/geacon) - Practice Go programming and implement CobaltStrike's Beacon in Go
+* 【2023-05-19】[redis / rueidis](https://github.com/redis/rueidis) - A fast Golang Redis client that supports Client Side Caching, Auto Pipelining, Generics OM, RedisJSON, RedisBloom, RediSearch, etc.
+* 【2023-05-19】[bufbuild / buf](https://github.com/bufbuild/buf) - A new way of working with Protocol Buffers.
+* 【2023-05-19】[mailhog / MailHog](https://github.com/mailhog/MailHog) - Web and API based SMTP testing
 * 【2023-05-18】[megaease / easeprobe](https://github.com/megaease/easeprobe) - A simple, standalone, and lightweight tool that can do health/status checking, written in Go.
 * 【2023-05-18】[Pizz33 / GobypassAV-shellcode](https://github.com/Pizz33/GobypassAV-shellcode) - 免杀shellcode加载器，使用go实现，免杀bypass火绒、360、核晶、def等主流杀软
 * 【2023-05-17】[kubernetes / kompose](https://github.com/kubernetes/kompose) - Convert Compose to Kubernetes